Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 Normally, in real-life situations, conversations include a combination of open-ended and closed questions, where the latter provide concrete information and the former expand on it.

-Skill #4: Clarifying
+Communication skill #4: Clarifying

 Asking for clarification technically means asking open-ended questions.
 However, unlike some open-ended questions that give the speaker a chance to elaborate on what they already said, clarifying questions serve several purposes: